Four Seasons Town Centre: History

-As a part of the Interstate 40 Widening Project, a ramp to Koury Boulevard, was constructed to give quick access to the mall for westbound traffic, along with a revamp of the Gate City Boulevard junction in the mid 1990s.
+When Interstate 40 was being rebuilt between 1993 and 2008; this included the exit to Koury Boulevard, giving westbound traffic access.
+The Gate City Boulevard (then High Point Road) junction was rebuilt, in the form of the parclo interchange.

 During the late 1990s, Four Seasons Town Centre underwent an extensive interior renovation featuring a striking redesign by Thompson, Ventulett, Stainback & Associates.
 The updated design introduced a spacious fountain and amphitheater to the mall's center court.
 Additionally, permanent vendor spaces and kiosks were incorporated into the expansive corridors, accompanied by inviting living room-style soft seating areas.

 In 2002, Dillard's embarked on a comprehensive expansion, adding 80,000 square feet (7,000 m2) to its store and initiating a complete renovation.
 Simultaneously, a three-year process saw the redesign of all exterior public mall entrances.

 During the early 2000s, the closure and subsequent demolition of Carolina Circle Mall resulted in Four Seasons becoming the sole remaining enclosed shopping mall in Greensboro.

 In 2004, the mall was sold to General Growth Properties (now Brookfield Properties).

 On May 19, 2014, Belk made an announcement that its Four Seasons location would cease operations in February 2015.
 In a formal statement, Belk officials explained their decision, stating a desire to "focus our resources and efforts on the major expansion and remodeling of our Friendly Center store, which we will reopen this fall as a Belk flagship store."
 Following the initiation of a store closing sale on November 8, 2014, the Four Seasons store permanently closed its doors on January 18, 2015, just before its 40th anniversary at the mall.

 On April 25, 2016, local news sources reported Dillard's intention to relocate to the former Belk location.
 The new Dillard's store officially opened on October 25 of the same year.
 Prior to the move, a clearance center was briefly operated in the old location to liquidate excess merchandise.

 In January 2018, Round1 Bowling & Amusement, a Japanese entertainment company, opened a location on the first floor of the former Dillard's.
 This marked Round1's 20th entertainment center in the United States, located in Greensboro.